Scaling study of diffusion in dynamic crowded spaces: Abstract

 \section{Abstract}

-We study Brownian motion in a space with a high density of moving obstacles in 1, 2 and 3 dimensions.
-Our tracers diffuse anomalously over many decades in time, before reaching a diffusive steady state with an effective diffusion constant $D_\text{eff}$ that depends on the obstacle density and diffusivity.
-The scaling of $D_\text{eff}$, above and below a critical regime at the percolation point for void space, is characterized by two critical exponents: the conductivity $\mu$, also found in models with frozen obstacles, and $\psi$, which quantifies the effect of obstacle diffusivity.
+\changesf{We formulate a scaling theory for the long-time diffusive motion in a space occluded by a high density of moving obstacles in dimensions 1, 2 and 3}.
+Our tracers diffuse anomalously over many decades in time, before reaching a diffusive steady state with an effective diffusion constant $D_\mathrm{eff}$, which depends on the obstacle diffusivity and density.
+The scaling of $D_\mathrm{eff}$, above and below a critical regime, is characterized by two independent critical parameters: the conductivity exponent $\mu$, also found in models with frozen obstacles, and an exponent $\psi$, which quantifies the effect of obstacle diffusivity.